 Build a one-sprite platformer: WASD moves, space jumps — but only when touching the ground.

 Build a two-wheeled car using WheelJoints and drive it up a ramp with WASD.
-The harder of the two A14.1 options.
+The harder of the two A14 options.

-→ View full module pageUnit 2.4 slides — animated sprites with `addAni` / `changeAni`, camera follow, smoothing with `lerp`, and `layer` for render order.
-Includes runnable code examples.
+→ View full module pageAnimated Sprites and Camera slides — addAni / changeAni, camera follow, smoothing with lerp, and layer for render order.
+Placeholder until the deck is rebuilt from bookSHelf.

-q5play docs chapter on Animation.
-Read before `2.4.5 Animated Sprites Sandbox`.
+shplay docs chapter on Animation.
+Read before 2.4.5 Animated Sprites Sandbox.

 How sprite.addAni(name, frame1, ...) registers a named animation and makes it the active default.
 Read before 2.4.3b (changeAni).